DaneSirois/npm-redux-interfaces/README.md

 ## RI.connectInterface([*string*], [*object*]):
 ****This method is being replaced by `RI.mountInterface()` in v3.**

-This still works for now, but moving forward you should definitely switch to using the new API.
+This still works for now, but moving forward you should switch to the new API.

-- see docs above for information on how to use.
+- See docs above for information on how to use.
 ***
 ## RI.getRootReducer():
 This method returns the *root_reducer* for your app.